mshubham00/mshubham00.github.io/index.md

 ## Scientific Experiences

-2020 (12 months): Guest student at [Albert Einstein Institute, Potsdam](https://www.aei.mpg.de/) in the Quantum Gravity division to study the intraction in between gravity and electromagnetic radiation.
+2020 (12 months): Guest student at [Albert Einstein Institute, Potsdam](https://www.aei.mpg.de/) in the Quantum Gravity division.
+Rather the intraction in between gravity and electromagnetic radiation, geometry of 3+1 dimensional spacetime being the central focus of study within the ADS/CFT correspondence framework.

 2018 (6 months): As a research assistant (experimentalist), I have worked with the Astrophonic group of [innoFSPEC AIP](https://www.aip.de/en/research/innofspec/) to the calibrate the optoelectronic chips which are used for generating frequency comb by the aid of micro ring-resonanators.